 Under New York's Domestic Relations Law, marital property is all property acquired by either spouse during the marriage and before the separation agreement, or commencement of the matrimonial action, regardless of how title is held.
 In the absence of a premarital agreement which excludes certain property from a marital estate, it is presumed that property acquired during the marriage is "marital property."

 Marital property that consists of shared assets includes:

 Laws pertaining to asset distribution may be found in Article 13 of the New York Code – Domestic Relations (Dom.
 Rel.
 Law § 236).

 Separate property remains separate unless you have commingled it with your spouse.
 If you commingle separate assets with your marital assets, the judge may consider all or a part of it as marital assets and distribute it accordingly.

-If you are seeking a divorce, contact a New York City divorce lawyer from our office.
+If you are seeking a divorce, contact a New York City family law lawyer from our office.
 Our goal is to save you time and money by reaching a settlement with your spouse's attorney, but if your spouse fails to reach a fair agreement, we stand ready to fight for what you deserve.
 With two decades of experience, we know how to fight for your rights under New York law.